Asbestos in Artex Coverings: What You Need to Know

 Does all Artex contain asbestos?

-A good rule of thumb, then, is that if your home was built before 1985, the textured coating is very likely to contain asbestos.
-If it was constructed between 1985 and 1999, the coating shouldn’t contain any asbestos, but might still do so, especially given that some stockists or tradespeople may have kept asbestos-containing versions in stock well into the late ‘90s.
+A rule of thumb, if your home was built before 1985, the textured coating is very likely to contain asbestos.
+If it was constructed between 1985 and 1999, the coating shouldn’t contain any asbestos, but might still do so, especially given that some stockists or tradespeople may have kept asbestos-containing variations in stock well into the late ‘90s.

-If, meanwhile, the property was built after the year 2000, there should be no trace of asbestos at all in its Artex coatings.
+Meanwhile, if the property was built after the year 2000, there should be no trace of asbestos at all in the Artex coatings.

 When was asbestos banned from Artex in the UK?